Neil Heywood: Relationship with Bo Xilai and Gu Kailai

 Heywood had business links with Gu Kailai, the wife of Bo Xilai.
-He reportedly met with the Bo family in Dalian, the northeast metropolis where Bo was mayor from 1994 to 2000.
-Heywood was then working at a Dalian English-language school, and helped Bo's youngest son gain admission to Harrow.
+He reportedly met the Bo family in Dalian, the northeast metropolis where Bo was mayor from 1994 to 2000.
+Heywood was then working at a Dalian English language school and helped Bo's youngest son gain admission to Harrow.
 The Daily Telegraph reports that Heywood and Gu "shared a long and close personal relationship, but were not romantically involved."

 Following a corruption investigation in 2007, Gu is said to have become increasingly paranoid.
 In 2010, she allegedly asked Heywood and other close associates to divorce their spouses and swear allegiance to her.

-The Daily Telegraph reported that Gu Kailai testified Heywood was murdered because he demanded £1.4 million in compensation for the return of a half-share of ownership of a £2 million house – originally bought by Gu in 2000 – in the hills overlooking Cannes.
+The Daily Telegraph reported that Gu Kailai testified Heywood was murdered because he demanded £1.4 million in compensation for the return of a half-share of ownership of a £2 million house, originally bought by Gu in 2000, in the hills overlooking Cannes.
 The court heard Heywood had blackmailed the family and threatened to expose their corrupt ownership of a villa in the French Riviera.
 As Heywood's relationship with the Bo–Gu family descended into acrimony, Gu stated that Heywood had threatened the safety of Bo's 25-year-old son, Bo Guagua.